veevo/dev/content/spiritism/not-spiritism.md

 ---
 title: What Spiritism is Not
-description: What you will not find at a Spiritist Center
+description: What you will not find at Spiritism.
 date: "2019-01-01"
 topics:
+- spiritism
 - spiritist-centers
+- religion
+- philosophy
+- science
 ---

+## Introduction
-Spiritism differs from all known religions, by demonstrating the logic of its teachings through scientific studies and experiments, and by presenting a philosophy that is also based on experimentation and observation, as documented by a multitude of  intellectuals of  universal renown.
+Spiritism differs from all known religions by demonstrating the logic of its teachings through scientific studies and experiments and by presenting a [philosophy](../philosophy) that is also based on experimentation and observation, as documented by a multitude of intellectuals of universal renown.

 A scientific and philosophic religion of teachings that are basic to all religions, Spiritism does not intend to demolish those faiths which came before it, and instead recognizes their necessity for a great part of Humanity, as humanity's evolution takes place slowly yet inevitably.

 A religious doctrine without so-called dogmas, rituals, symbols, or an organized priesthood, and to the contrary of almost all other religions.

+## Practices that don't belong in Spiritism
+There is a lot of misconception and misunderstanding about what [Spiritism](../) is and around which practices and/or activities that happen on a [Spiritist Center](../centers).

-**Spiritism does not adopt any of the following as port of its meetings or practices:**
+For that reason, we want to highlight that Spiritism does not adopt any of the following as port of its meetings or practices below:

 * special adornments, vestments or other clothing;
 * wine or any alcoholic beverages;